Nowadays, almost everyone wants to become internet famous, primarily through live streaming.

 Many streamers these days are obsessed with changing their hair color, and it’s easy to see why.
 Most people wouldn’t dye their hair purple and green, so it’s cool and edgy when a streamer does it.

 You don’t need to go to such great lengths if you don’t want to tamper with your body’s natural aspects.
-Finding simple ways to alter your appearance, though, can go a long way towards shaping your personal brand.
+However, finding simple ways to alter your appearance can go a long way towards shaping your personal brand.
 You can try some low-effort cosplay, putting on wacky hats, adding some crazy makeup, or even simply changing your t-shirt often.
 The sky’s the limit here.

 Viewers love funny and silly moments, especially if they can be a part of the process.
 Whether through polls, interactive features, or other means, if you can have your viewers dictate things you do on stream, it will add so much to your personal brand.